Transfer learning of optimal QAOA parameters in combinatorial optimization: Results

 \section{Results}

 In this section, we first study, by numerical simulation, TL from one COP to another COP.
 Using the best parameters, we then perform experiments on various quantum hardware devices.
-Finally we investigate cross-platform TL, i.e., we learn parameters using a gate-based quantum computing model, and then transfer them to a physical device implementing the quantum annealing model.
+Finally, we investigate cross-platform TL, i.e., we learn parameters using a gate-based quantum computing model and then transfer them to a physical device implementing the quantum annealing model.

-Figure~\ref{tl_from_bpp_opt} shows a comparison between TL from a BPP with 3 items (solid line) vs.~self-optimization (dashed line) for the mean value of the optimal $probabilty(^*x)$ of the different COPs.
-Here, each marker represents the mean value over 5 random cases.
-Self-optimization refers to the optimization of the $\gamma_i$ and $\beta_i$ parameters for each specific problem using COBYLA with a maximum number of iterations given by $max\_iter = 20 p N_q$, where $N_q$ is the number of qubits and $p$ the number of QAOA layers.
 The initialization used for all problems was a linear ramp quantum annealing scheme (see Fig.~\ref{tl_qaoa} (a)).

-The guiding line 'Grover' (black dotted line) indicates a quadratic speedup, i.e., a reduction in the search space to $\mathrm{O}(2^{N_q/2})$.
-The trend for all problems is better than a quadratic speedup with a slight advantage for the self-optimization method.
+Fig.~\ref{tl_qaoa} (b) shows the final $\gamma$ and $\beta$ parameters of a random instance of the BPP.
+These parameters are used in subsequent plots to show the capabilities of TL from the BPP.

+Figure \ref{cost_func} shows the classical optimization evolution for (a) BPP and (b)-(c) MaxCut problem using QAOA with $p=10$.
+The cost represents the Hamiltonian energy at the given iteration.
+The optimization process effectively helps to improve the $\gamma$ and $\beta$ parameters reducing the average cost for both problems.
+The final schedules in the inset of Fig. \ref{cost_func}(a)-(b) seem to differ in magnitude but some characteristics from the initial annealing schedule are conserved, i.e., $\beta$ goes down to 0 and $\gamma$ goes up to some value.
+Fig. \ref{cost_func}-(c) shows the cost for the different seeds of problems sizes 10 and 14 qubits.
+For problem size 10 qubits, the optimization process seems not to have an effect after 500 iterations while for 3 out of 5 cases of the 14-qubit problems the optimization is still effective after 1000 iterations.
+This suggests that the number of iterations to find QAOA parameters is not only affected by $p$ but also by the number of qubits.

+Figure~\ref{tl_from_bpp_opt} shows a comparison between TL from a BPP with 3 items vs.~self-optimization for the mean value of the optimal $probability(^*x)$ of the different COPs.
+Self-optimization refers to the optimization of the $\gamma$ and $\beta$ parameters for each specific problem using COBYLA with a maximum number of iterations given by $max\_iter = 20 p N_q$, where $N_q$ is the number of qubits and $p$ the number of QAOA layers.
+The election of $max\_iter$ is arbitrary with the main objective of setting a maximum number of iterations equal for problems with the same size.
+However, it could be beneficial for some of them to have more iterations while for others there is no improvement after a few hundred iterations.